indrajiita/test/DataGrip Quick Start Guide.md

 - **Projects**.
 [Create your first project](#create-a-project).
 - **Customize**.
 [Fine-tune the application appearance](#customize-the-appearance) to suit your personal preferences and special needs.
 - **Plugins**.
-Get access to the marketplace and manage plugins to get the most of DataGrip.
+Get access to the marketplace and manage plugins to get the most out of DataGrip.
 - **Learn DataGrip**.
-Find links to DataGrip documentation, demos and screencasts, and other useful information.
+Find links to DataGrip documentation, demos, screencasts, and other useful information.

 ## Customize the appearance<a id="customize-the-appearance"></a>